Planet

 Let us consider the key reasons why the UAE may reject an extradition request:

 • The political nature of the crime.
-Extradition is not permitted if the crime is of a political nature.
-This protects against abuses when states attempt to disguise persecution as a criminal charge;
+Extradition is not permitted for political offences.
+This protects against abuses when states attempt to disguise political persecution as criminal proceedings.

 • Citizenship.
-In accordance with national legislation, UAE citizens are not subject to extradition.
-However, in a number of cases, the authorities may decide to initiate a criminal case and prosecute the individual under the relevant articles within the country.
+The UAE extradition law prohibits the extradition of its own citizens to foreign judicial authorities.
+However, in several cases, the authorities may decide to initiate a criminal case and prosecute the individual under the relevant articles within the country.

 • The crime falls under the jurisdiction of the UAE.
 If the act for which extradition is requested was committed on the territory of the UAE or has consequences affecting the interests of the state, extradition may be denied.
-In this case, the person may be held accountable within the framework of national criminal justice.
+In this case, the person may be held accountable within the framework of the UAE law.

 • Ne bis in idem.
-This principle excludes the possibility of repeated prosecution for the same crime.
-If a person has already been acquitted, convicted, or served a sentence in the UAE for the actions specified in the request, extradition will be impossible;
+This principle excludes the possibility of repeated prosecution for the same offence.
+If a person has already been acquitted, convicted, or served a sentence in the UAE for the same crime specified in the request, extradition will be impossible.

 • Statute of limitations.
-If, in accordance with the laws, the statute of limitations for the alleged crime has expired, the extradition request is subject to rejection.
-The court analyzes not only the formal time limits but also the reasons for their possible interruption or suspension;
+If the statute of limitations for the alleged crime has expired according to the applicable legal framework, the extradition request is subject to rejection.
+The court analyzes not only the formal time limits but also the reasons for their possible interruption or suspension.

 • Risk of torture.
-If there are reasonable suspicions that in the case of extradition a person will be subjected to cruel, degrading treatment and torture, this becomes a solid basis for refusal;
+If there are reasonable suspicions that a person will be subjected to cruel, inhumane treatment and torture, the UAE authorities can refuse extradition.

 • The status of a political refugee.
 If a person has an official refugee status granted by another state or UNHCR, extradition may be considered a violation of the principle of non-refoulement — the prohibition of return to a country where the person faces persecution.